karakun/karakun.github.io/webstart.md

 permalink: /webstart/
 header:
   image: webstart-2
-  text: Run <span class="my-karakun">Web Start</span> based application after the release of <span class="my-karakun">Java 11</span>
+  text: Run <span class="my-karakun">Web Start</span> based applications after the release of <span class="my-karakun">Java 11</span>
 nav:
   bottom: false
 ---
 ## Java Web Start will die!
-Java Web Start (JWS) was deprecated in Java 9 and starting with Java 11 Oracle will remove JWS from their JDK distributions.
+Java Web Start (JWS) was deprecated in Java 9 and starting with Java 11 Oracle removed JWS from their JDK distributions.
-All this happened in September 2018.
-From this time on, it will be impossible to use JWS-based applications on clients, that have the latest version of Java installed.
+From this time on, it became impossible to use JWS-based applications on clients, that had the latest version of Java installed.
-Since the public support of Java 8 ends in the 4 quarter of 2019 companies won't get any updates and security fixes for Web Start anymore.
+Since public support of Java 8 ended in Q4/2019, companies do not get any updates and security fixes for Java Web Start anymore.

-Based on this we at Karakun decided to create <span class="text-highlight">Open<span>WebStart</span></span> as an open source reimplementation of the Web Start technology.
+For this reason we decided to create <span class="text-highlight">Open<span>WebStart</span></span>, an open source reimplementation of the Java Web Start technology.
-The replacement should provide all general features of Web Start and will reuse the JNLP standard so that customers can continue to use applications based on Web Start and JNLP without any changes.
+The replacement will provide the most commonly used features of Java Web Start and the JNLP standard so that customers can continue to use applications based on Java Web Start and JNLP without any changes.

 ![roadmap]({{ "/assets/images/webstart/divider-2.png" | absolute_url }})